According to the Autorité des Marchés Financiers (AMF), replacement insurance purchased through a car dealer is more expensive.

 “Investigations and other work have led to the sanctions announced today regarding several automobile dealers and one damage insurance firm…” said Louis Morisset, President and CEO of the AMF.
 “The fair treatment of consumers is of concern to the AMF so we are giving them advice to help them make more informed decisions when they buy insurance products relating to the purchase or lease of an automobile,” he added.

-Please note that as licensed insurance brokers we can offer our clients both products and can discuss the various options with you if you need help understanding the options.
+As licensed insurance brokers, we offer our clients both products and can discuss the various options with you if you need help understanding the options.

 The choice is yours!

 Replacement cost endorsement

 |Replacement cost endorsements are sold only by damage insurance agents or brokers.||Replacement insurance policies are sold by damage insurance agents or brokers and car dealers.|

 |Insurer is the same as for your car insurance policy.||Insurer is not necessarily the same as the insurer who issued your car insurance policy.|

 |Price is fixed for the same term as your insurance policy.||Price is fixed once, at the time of purchase.|